IBM/MAX-Image-Segmenter-Web-App/README.md

 <img src="./static/upload.png" alt="Uploading Images" />

-From this view, click the "Select an Image" button to process an image from your device.
+From this view, click the "Select Image" button to process an image from your device.

 #### MAX Image Segmenter Response